halencarjunior/IPyCrawler/README.md

   -s [STARTIP], --startip [STARTIP] Start IP (This argument is required)

-  -e [ENDIP], --endip [ENDIP] End IP (Optional argument.
-For single lookup use only -s. -o options is not allowed for single lookup)
+  -e [ENDIP], --endip [ENDIP] End IP
+  (Optional argument.
+For single lookup use only -s or --startip. -o option is not allowed for single lookup)

   -o [OUTPUT], --output [OUTPUT] Output results to a file e.g results.txt